HomeBlog Home

 Major Hospital Systems

-• UNC Health: based in Chapel Hill with locations across the Triangle, including Raleigh.
-UNC's medical school ties in clinical trials and specialists
+• UNC Health: based in Chapel Hill with locations across the Triangle.

 Finding a Doctor

-Many popular primary care practices in Raleigh and Cary have waitlists.
-Call early, even before you arrive.
-Urgent care clinics cover immediate needs while you wait.
+Many popular primary care practices in Raleigh and Cary can have waitlists.
+If you know you are moving, start calling before you arrive.

 Specialty care is where the Triangle stands out.
-Between Duke, UNC, and WakeMed, you have cardiology, oncology, neurology, orthopedics, and pediatric specialists without leaving the metro.
+Between Duke, UNC, and WakeMed, you can access cardiology, oncology, neurology, orthopedics, and pediatric specialists without leaving the metro.

 The Coast

-Leaving on a Friday afternoon and being on the sand by dinner is a real quality-of-life perk.
+Leaving on a Friday afternoon and being on the sand by dinner is a real quality-of-life perk, assuming I-40 behaves itself.

 The Mountains

-• Asheville and the Blue Ridge Parkway: 3.5 to 4 hours west on I-40
+• Asheville and the Blue Ridge Parkway: western North Carolina's most famous mountain draw.

 New Construction